 While these are the most popular, basic types of searches, you could use one of the other options listed (ISBN, Genre, Series Title, Call Number, or Periodical Title) if it fits your needs.

 To find books on our shelves, you will need to know the call number and shelf location of the book.
-It is also helpful to know it's status.
-You can find this information by clicking on an item in your results list to view its details.
+It is also helpful to know its status.
+You can find this information by clicking on an item in your results list to view its details, and then scrolling to the availability section.

-Media Tower: Item is a DVD, VHS, or CD (although children's and young adult materials are in this location too) in the Bethlehem campus library.
+Media Tower: The item is a DVD, VHS, or CD (although children's and young adult materials are in this location too) in the Bethlehem campus library.

-Online: Digitial e-Book or streaming video viewed by clicking the access link.
+Online: A digitial e-Book or streaming video viewed by clicking the provided access link.

-New Books: A special section of the Libraries for recent additions to our collection.
+New Books: A special section of the libraries for recent additions to our collection.
+Note the campus and desk location indicated here.

 On Shelf: the item is available or on the shelf.